andyl/phoenix_live_editable/README.md

 ## Demonstration

-IN YOUR BROWSER:
+DEMO IN YOUR BROWSER:

 Try the [online demo][ld].

-USING DOCKER ON YOUR DESKTOP:
+DEMO USING DOCKER ON YOUR DESKTOP:

     $ docker run -p 8080-8082:8080-8082 andyldk/phoenix_live_editable

 Now open a browser and visit `http://localhost:8080`

-CLONING THE SOURCE TO YOUR DESKTOP:
+DEMO BY CLONING THE SOURCE TO YOUR DESKTOP:

     $ git clone https://github.com/andyl/phoenix_live_editable
     $ cd phoenix_live_editable